SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ## Next steps

 Congratulations on getting your first Hello World web part running!

 Now that your web part is running, you can continue building out your Hello World web part in the next topic, [Connect your web part to SharePoint](./connect-to-sharepoint.md).
 You will use the same Hello World web part project and add the ability to interact with SharePoint List REST APIs.
 Notice that the `gulp serve` command is still running in your console window (or in Visual Studio Code if you are using that as editor).
 You can continue to let it run while you go to the next article.

 > [!NOTE]
-> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues).
+> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues) or by adding a comment to this article.
 Thanks for your input in advance.